 Few SEO topics cause the fear and anxiety that link building does.

 Once upon a time, all a site needed was a lot of inbound links from other domains — the more links, the better.
-Then Google and other search engines got wise to sneaky search engine optimizers who were gaming the system and hampering search engine user experience.
+Then Google and other search engines got wise to sneaky search engine optimizers gaming the system and hampering search engine user experience.

 Fast forward to today, and the idea of building links still strikes fear into the heart of some digital marketers.
-Even when a blogger shares a link in his or her post, a site owner may ask for the removal of the link if the blog’s domain authority is low.

 how to practice responsible link building for seo